dinukasaminda/Pistachio-nutes-classification/readme.md

 1. Custom Convolutional Neural Networks (CNN)
 2. Transfer Learning with VGG16
+3. Fully Learning with ResNet50
-3. Transfer Learning with ResNet50
+4. Transfer Learning with ResNet50

 ## Freamworks we ara going to use